The Paul Law Firm P.C.

 1. Seek immediate follow-up medical care

-2. Obtain complete ER and hospital records
+2. Obtain complete emergency room and hospital records

 3. Document symptoms, timelines, and discharge instructions